The landscape of Eryri was formed by staggeringly strong forces of nature over an almost inconceivable period of time.

 The tectonic activity during this time led to immense stresses that led to the ‘folding’ of rocks in north Wales.
 Examples of folded rock can be seen in Cwm Idwal.

-The tectonic activity also leads to the recrystallization of mineral grains, forming Snowdonia’s famous Welsh slate.
+The tectonic activity also leads to the recrystallization of mineral grains, forming Eryri’s famous Welsh slate.

 The Quaternary Period marks the beginning of the glacier era.